carbon-design-system/carbon-platform/packages/rmdx/README.md

 check out the [node-handlers](./src/main/node-handlers) folder.
 In the example, the `heading-1` renderer returns an `h1` element with the provided `children` inside of it.

-In most cases, it is expected that a renderer will render the provided `children` prop as some point in its return value.
-It should be noted that though this props is called "children" it is only a _representation_ of the actual child components, and therefore can't be worked with directly as would typically be allowable in React.
-More specifically, each child is wrapped in its own RmdxNode and the group of children is wrapped in a singular `RmdxNode` as well.
+In most cases, it is expected that a renderer will render the provided `children` prop at some point in its return value.
+It should be noted that though this prop is called "children" it is only a _representation_ of the actual child components, and therefore can't be worked with directly as would typically be allowable in React.
+More specifically, each child is wrapped in its own `RmdxNode` and the group of children is wrapped in a singular `RmdxNode` as well.
 There are a set of utility functions provided that make working with children easier, should the need arise to investigate them during rendering.

 ### `unwrap(node: ReactElement<RmdxNodeProps>)`